arshinx/Github-Collaborate/README.md

 # Github-Collaborate

-Ani - Use link to be added: https://github.com/arshinx/Github-Collaborate/invitations
+Use link to check if you are added: https://github.com/arshinx/Github-Collaborate/invitations